Program details

 An AED is a device that is used in conjunction with Cardio-Pulmonary Resuscitation (CPR) and delivers a controlled shock to an individual experiencing cardiac arrest, increasing their chances of survival.

-Applications open at 9.00am on 17 September 2024, and will close when funding allocation is exhausted, or by 1pm on 27 November 2024, whichever is earlier.
+Applications open on 25 September 2025, and will close when funding allocation is exhausted, or by 1pm on 1 December 2025, whichever is earlier.

 The grant amount will fund the cost of an approved Automated External Defibrillator (AED) package up to $3,000.